 Your financial situation is unique, which is why we offer a variety of options to meet your needs.
-These include SMU-funded opportunity grants as well as state and federal sources of financial assistance, depending on financial need and residency.
+These include SMU Opportunity Awards as well as state and federal sources of financial assistance, depending on financial need and residency.

 How to apply